phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Being unique is better than being perfect - A script that takes a list of words as input and prints only words that appear exactly once

 It must be in that file - A script that displays lines containing the pattern “root” from the file /etc/passwd

+Count that word - A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd